 on the smooth part of $X$, which is clearly Kähler.
 Moreover, it can be seen that $\omega_{co,0}$ is actually also Ricci flat, as well as a cone metric over the link $L:=\{r=1\}\subseteq X$ which can be written as

 with $g_L$ a Sasaki-Einstein metric on the link $L$.\\ This metric structure of the standard conifold, with some further work, yields also a Kähler Calabi-Yau structure on the small resolution.
-In fact, Candelas and de la Ossa (see \cite{CO}) constructed a family of metrics, depending on the parameter $a>0$, of the form
+In fact, Candelas and de la Ossa (see \cite{CO}) constructed a family of metrics (depending on a parameter $a>0$) via the ansatz